ArianaGant/Telling-Stories-with-Data-Portfolio/final-project-part-two.md

 My audience is people living in New Mexico.
 It's hard to describe just how important green chile is to New Mexican culture, so a title like "Do you like green chile?" is highly likely to draw in my intended audience.
 Ultimately, I plan for my call to action to address both every-day people and legislators alike, all of which who love green chile.
 There are plenty of other crops that I could have chosen, but it's really the people living in New Mexico that can make a difference, so I decided to choose a niche vegetable targeting them specifically.

 None of the people I asked to review my product are from New Mexico, so I asked them to pretend that they do know and love green chile.
 That being said, the knowledge of green chile is really only a hook, not a prerequisite for understanding the material.
 Consequently, I felt comfortable asking my peers here to serve as my interviewees.
-Really the only qualification that I was looking for was a willingness to learn something new and a high likelihood for caring about the environment.
+Really the only qualification that I was looking for was a willingness to learn something new and a high likelihood of caring about the environment.

 ## Interview Script